Jakiboy/VanillePlugin-Packager/README.md

 VanillePlugin Packager is a **Composer Namespaces Prefixer for WordPress Plugins**, Used to prefix [VanillePlugin WordPress Plugin Framework](https://jakiboy.github.io/VanillePlugin/) And other composer dependencies.
 Resolve **dependencies versions conflicts of WordPress plugins** built using Composer, Without ~~hardcoding~~.

+Works also for non Composer plugins, By Wrapping your dependencies with your own custom namespace, in order to avoid conflicts with **other plugins that are loading the same dependencies in different versions**.

 <a href="https://jakiboy.github.io/VanillePlugin-Packager/">
 	<img src="https://raw.githubusercontent.com/Jakiboy/VanillePlugin-Packager/master/console.png" alt="VanillePlugin Packager">
 </a>